 2006-15 cars in groups A, B, C and D must meet the same multi-point roll bar requirement as above.
 The only bars on the market that are acceptable are the Blackbird Fabworx bars, AWR bars with removable rear braces (the “Quick Change”) or Petty bars, the Hard Dog Sport with a Petty bar or the removable dual height Hard Dog Transformer bar.
 The PRHT version of the Hard Dog Sport bar is not tall enough to be acceptable.

-2016-17 cars in groups A, B, C and D must meet the same multi-point roll bar requirement as above.
+2016-19 cars in groups A, B, C and D must meet the same multi-point roll bar requirement as above.
 The Blackbird Fabworx and Hard Dog bars are accepted for the roadster.
+(Note: due to differences in design, the removable rear braces (“Quick Change”), and Petty bars mentioned above are not required on ND models).
 At the time of writing, there is no sufficient roll protection for the RF for these groups.

 If you have questions about your bar’s suitability, please contact us.